-The FDA sent warning letters to fifteen CBD companies, urging them to discontinue sales and/or marketing of their products because these might be dangerous.
+The FDA sent warning letters to fifteen CBD companies, suggesting that CBD is dangerous.

-That’s the kind of news soundbite that can send consumers scurrying and, really, how worried should we be able the question: Is CBD dangerous?
+That’s the kind of news soundbite that can send consumers scurrying and, really, how worried should we be about the question: Is CBD dangerous?

 The warning letters constitute the most public notice yet that the FDA may be poised for a crackdown.
 Why?
 Because some of the companies selling the substance are marketing it as a “dietary supplement,” making them subject to regulation by the FDA.
 And, because the FDA has only cleared one CBD-based product for sale in the United States (Epidiolex – a drug for epileptic children), these other products stand in violation of the law.